Section 7.300 - Design Standards for S.W.I.M.

 Table of Buffer Treatment by Buffer Zone

-(1) When reforestation of disturbed buffers is required, tree planting shall be as specified in the Land Development Standards Manual.
+(1) When reforestation of disturbed buffers is required, tree planting shall be as specified in the Water Quality Buffer Implementation Guidelines

 (2) Fill material cannot be brought into any required buffer.
 In the Upland Zone only, limited grading that does not change the extent or functional characteristics of the floodplain is permitted.
 Uses permitted in the buffer zones should be coordinated to ensure minimal disturbance of the buffer system.
 For example, if it is necessary to install utilities within the buffer, then if greenway trails are built they should follow these cleared areas instead of necessitating additional clearing.